Jackson Wang: 2017–2020: Early musical releases and Mirrors

-In June 2017, Wang founded Team Wang for his solo activities in China and established a partnership with Snake or the Rabbit, a distribution company based in the United States.
-His first single, an English-language track titled "Papillon", was released on 26 August and debuted at No. 1 on the Billboard China V Chart on the week of 16 September.
+In June 2017, Wang founded Team Wang for his solo activities in China and established a partnership with Snake or the Rabbit, a distribution company based in the United States; however, as he was still under JYPE, he couldn't promote nor release his solo music in South Korea and in Japan.
+In July he released his first self-written, self-composed solo song, "Generation 2".
+His first English-language single titled "Papillon" was released on 26 August and debuted at No. 1 on the Billboard China V Chart on the week of 16 September.
 On 30 August, he released "Novoland: The Castle in the Sky" (九州天空城), the theme song for iOS game Novoland: The Castle in the Sky 3D, breaking away from hip-hop and making a first try with melodious and classical music.

 In September, Wang dropped out of Got7 activities in Japan due to health concerns and conflicting schedules.
+Throughout a year, he'd spend half of his time in China for his solo stuff, and half in Korea with the group.
 On 30 November, he released his second solo single, "Okay": similar to "Papillon", he wrote the lyrics, and composed and arranged the song together with Boytoy.
 In December, he was named the Breakthrough Singer of the Year at the Tencent Video Star Awards.